Ender-Development/EnderModpackTweaks/README.md

   - you can now specify the weight of each rock type
 - ✅ tweaking [Rustic](https://www.curseforge.com/minecraft/mc-mods/rustic)
   - tweak the generation of Wildberry Bushes
-  - allow placing the Wildberry Bushes on more blocks
+  - allow placing Wildberry Bushes on more blocks
   - allow adding an offset to the Armor and Toughness Renderer
 - ✅ adapting [Dragon Murder](https://www.curseforge.com/minecraft/mc-mods/dragon-murder)
   - autokill the first "free" ender dragon
   - a bunch of config options to tweak the initial end to your likings
 - ✅ tweaking [Default World Generator without Server Side Prompts](https://www.curseforge.com/minecraft/mc-mods/default-world-generator-ssp)
-  - fixing a bug where the texture of the world selection screen would break if your window is too large
+  - fixed a bug where the texture of the world selection screen would break if your window is too large
 - ✅ tweaking [Simple Difficulty](https://www.curseforge.com/minecraft/mc-mods/simpledifficulty)
-  - allow moving the thirst bar if it does overlap with something else
+  - allow moving the thirst bar if it overlaps with something else
 - ✅ tweaking [ItemPhysic Full](https://www.curseforge.com/minecraft/mc-mods/itemphysic)
   - improve the tooltip in alternative pickup mode to show the size of the item stack that is being looked at
   - color the tooltip respectively to the item rarity
 - ✅ tweaking [Tool Progression](https://www.curseforge.com/minecraft/mc-mods/tool-progression)
-  - restructures the config folder
+  - restructured the config folder
   - prevents spamming the server chat everytime someone wants to write a command
   - load the magic mushroom item only when tconstruct is loaded
 - ✅ tweaking [First Aid](https://www.curseforge.com/minecraft/mc-mods/first-aid)